These pages are intended for members of Brighton Voices Community Choir only.

 Brighton Voices Community Choir supports a number of charities.
 Under the directorship of David Stevens, we have supported:

-Our Christmas social event in 2023, the Carol Crawl visited a number of pubs in the area around All Saints for
+Our annual Christmas social event, the Carol Crawl visits a number of pubs in the area around All Saints.

-We will also supported The RNLI at Brighton Marina and performed to patients in the Stroke Unit at the Sussex County Hospital in December 2023.
+We will also supported The RNLI at Brighton Marina in 2023 and performed to patients in the Stroke Unit at the Sussex County Hospital in December 2023 and 2024.

 Privacy Notice: